Lesson 3 - Approaches to working with relational databases in .NET

 Database connection options

 In .NET, we have several options for using a database in our application.
 I won't describe them in detail, let's just say something briefly about each option.
 It's important that we know they exist.
-Databases are a very extensive topic, when you need a given option, you can find out more about it.
+Databases are a very extensive topic, so if you need a given option, you can find out more about it.

 We use the connected application approach when we often need to read or